Section 110: betting shops and offices

 3.1 In accordance with the VO Code of Measuring Practice for Rating Purposes, NIA is the preferred basis of measurement.

 3.2 It is important that measurements are suitably recorded to enable the adoption of either a zoning or an overall approach to the valuation of the premises concerned.
-Reference should be made to the Survey Requirements for Shops in RM 5:920.
+Reference should be made to the Survey Requirements for Shops in Rating manual section 6 part 3: section 920.

 4. Basis of Valuation

-4.1 As the approach to valuation will be by reference to rents, the general principles set out in RM 4:5 should be followed.
+4.1 As the approach to valuation will be by reference to rents, the general principles set out in Rating manual: section 4 part 1 should be followed.

 4.2 The structural characteristics for premises used as Betting Shops/Offices vary considerably.
 Instances will be found of similarity with shops, or with offices whilst some will have been purpose built.
 Most important is the correct identification of the source of demand for the particular hereditament, and whether comparison may more appropriately be made with shops or with offices.
 In determining this question, the physical characteristics and the situation of the premises are of a paramount importance.